Bluestone Group: Resumption of lending

-Launch of UK and Irish Lending

-In 2015, Bluestone acquired Basinghall Finance, an FCA-regulated specialist mortgage originator and servicer originally established by WestLB and more recently managed by EAA, the German government's bad bank.
-Shortly after, the business was re-branded Bluestone Mortgages with a focus on Bluestone's traditional specialist lending segments.

-Bluestone also launched asset finance lending in Ireland in early 2015, funded by a warehouse line with Macquarie, targeting the consumer and SME customers financing cars, light vehicles, and equipment.
-The business’ distribution network includes more than 550 motor dealers and commercial brokers as of February, 2018.
-Bluestone's Irish lending business completed its first privately placed ABS securitisation in May 2016, and has been a regular issuer since.

-Sale of Australasian Operations
+Sale of Australasian operations

-On 26 February 2018, Bluestone announced the sale of its Australasian operations, including its Manila based call-centre, to funds managed by Cerberus Capital Management.
+On 26 February 2018, Bluestone announced the sale of its Australasian operations, including its Manila based call centre, to funds managed by Cerberus Capital Management.
 A portion of the sale proceeds were then used by Bluestone's parent company, Bluestone Consolidated Holdings, to fund the buy-back and cancellation of all shares held by LDC.
-The transaction resulted in the management team led by Mr Jeffery acquiring a controlling stake in the company, with major institutional shareholder, Macquarie Bank, doubling its shareholding to 30%.
+The transaction resulted in the management team led by Alistair Jeffery acquiring a controlling stake in the company, with major institutional shareholder, Macquarie Bank, doubling its shareholding to 30%.
 On completion in March, 2018, Bluestone Group had a team in Europe of 170 staff and net assets of over £20m / A$35m.
 Around the same time, Bluestone moved its head office to the heart of Cambridge's construction and technology boom at One Station Square, Cambridge.

-Covid-19 Emergency

-The Covid-19 pandemic emerged in Wuhan, China in late 2019 and despite an aggressive regional 'lockdown', spread globally throughout Q1, 2020.
-The UK and Irish government's imposed stringent community lockdowns during March, to try to slow the rate of infection so that the health systems would not be overwhelmed.
-This had the effect of confining all but essential workers to their home, causing the closure of most motor dealers, mortgage brokers and valuers, and the effective cessation of new business.
-Bluestone shifted to a work from home model in late March, and closed for new business from early April.
-In mid-May the mortgage business resumed new lending, joined by the Irish motor finance business in June.

-Launch of Fignum

-In late 2020, Bluestone launched its technology business, Fignum (a shortform version of Figures and Numbers).